 For all check-ins and inprocessing, please supply copies of PCS or TDY orders, medical and school records, marriage licenses where applicable, insurance policies, shot records, passports, wills, and powers of attorney.
 If you aren’t sure what to bring or who to contact, discuss your inprocessing needs with your gaining unit.

 All incoming personnel coming on PCS orders to MCB Quantico should schedule and manage household goods shipments via The Defense Personal Property System.
 The old move.mil address is now completely closed.

 Quantico child care options include the Child Development Center, which is operated by the agency known as Marine and Family Programs.
 Options include hourly care for 6 weeks to five years of age, and there is also a Family Child Care (FCC) program that features home-based care for children ages six weeks to twelve years of age.
 All PCSing troops headed to Quantico are directed to use MilitaryChildCare.com to get on the CDC waitlist and explore other options.
 There are two CDC facilities here:

 - CDC South: Call 703-784-3652

-It is important to make prior arrangements with your gaining unit ahead of traveling here on a TDY or during a permanent change of station move.
+It is important to make prior arrangements with your gaining unit before traveling here on a TDY or during a permanent change of station move.
 If you are unfamiliar with the area surrounding MCB Quantico, don’t try to navigate the area during peak travel times without discussing your plans with your sponsor.
-Proximity to Washington D.C. means having to deal with D.C.-style traffic.
+Proximity to Washington, D.C. means having to deal with D.C.-style traffic.

 Marine Corps Base Quantico has a base taxi service; in the local community, OmniLink Bus Service operates lines from Quantico to Triangle, Dumfries, and elsewhere.